TridentTD/TridentTD_OpenWeather/README.md

 ### weatherNow()

-Get weather information of your place.
+Get weather information of your place at now.

 ```c++
 myPlace.weatherNow();